Crawl (2011 film): Plot

 Slim Walding (Paul Holmes), a bar owner, hires a Croatian (George Shevtsov) to kill an acquaintance over an unpaid debt.
 The crime is carried out, but the culprit leaves behind the murder weapon, an antique pistol belonging to Slim (thus framing him for the homicide).
 As the Croatian makes his getaway, he accidentally runs down a stranded motorist.
 The murderer seeks refuge at a nearby, isolated house, where he holds a young woman, Marilyn Burns (Georgina Haig), hostage.

-The Croatian learns that Marilyn's fiancé is the motorist he has killed.
+The Croatian learns that Marilyn's fiancé is the motorist he struck.
 To escape on a motorcycle (the only vehicle at hand), he returns to the crash site to retrieve the man's keys.
 There, the Croatian murders the fiancé, after discovering he is still alive.
 Later, Slim realizes that his prized pistol has been stolen and that he has been set up.
 Learning the Croatian's whereabouts, he heads off looking for revenge.
 At the house, however, after freeing bound-and-gagged Marilyn, Slim is killed when the Croatian unexpectedly attacks him with an axe.
 Marilyn then kills the Croatian.